 We work in experimental biophysics, focusing on single-molecule fluorescence.
 We combine this with meso- and macro-scale experiments to link molecular processes to emergent behavior, and we integrate computation and theory to interpret and extend our observations.

-The Galvanetto Lab opened in March 2026 at the Institute of Structural Biology (IBS) in Grenoble.
+This lab led by Nicola Galvanetto opened in March 2026 at the Institute of Structural Biology (IBS) in Grenoble.
 I'm currently setting up the lab and recruiting postdocs, PhD students, and Master's students.
-If you're excited by single-molecule experiments and quantitative biophysics, email me!
+If you're excited by single-molecule experiments and quantitative biophysics, email me.